igneous-galaxy/chatbot/README.md

 ## Deployment

-Get TOKEN from GodFather
-Write it in settings.ini
+Get TOKEN from GodFather and write it in settings.ini
 ```
 [Bot]
 token=YOUR_TOKEN